 Sited on Ha Khe Hill, Thien Mu Pagoda is about 5km west of Hue City Center.
-When looked from afar, the seven-tier chedi overlooking the poetic Huong River (Perfume River) creates such a solemn and beautiful sight of a spiritual construction adorned by a peaceful backdrop of nature.
+When looked at from afar, the seven-tier chedi overlooking the poetic Huong River (Perfume River) creates such a solemn and beautiful sight of a spiritual construction adorned by a peaceful backdrop of nature.

 You can book a short boat trip or a dinner cruise departing from Huong Pier.
-The boat will stop at landmarks like Thien Mu, Hon Chen Temple and Tomb of Minh Mang.
+The boat will stop at landmarks like Thien Mu, Hon Chen Temple, and Tomb of Minh Mang.

 At night, the bridge sparkles with colorful lights, making such a wonderful walk between the riverbanks.

 If Imperial City is the place kings lived and worked throughout their lifetime then the tombs are the places each king chose to be his resting place after death.

 Visit the tombs, you’ll have a chance to know more about the kings, and their history and admire the architecture that reflects the king’s personality and beliefs.